 Applicants may request disability test provisions because of a disability including a medical or behavioural disorder or injury – supporting documentation is required.

 Disability test provisions will not normally be granted if a student does not require them in class.
 However, students will not necessarily receive the same provisions as granted for other tests.
 The High Performing Students Team may contact the school or applicant to discuss the request.

-The applicant, student's current public primary school principal and the person in charge of the test will be advised in writing of any special provisions granted for the test.
+The applicant, student's current public primary school principal and the person in charge of the test will be advised in writing of any disability provisions granted for the test.

 Examples of disability test provisions

 Some examples of possible test provisions for disabilities including medical or behavioural disorders include:

 - test papers printed on a specific colour

 - separate seating or a seat at the front